IRVLUTD/AutoX-SemMap/README.md

 # semantic-mapping
-Autonomous Construction and Update of Semantic Map in real-time
+Code base for autonomous construction and update of semantic map in real-time.
+This work is currently under submission.
+Code will be released soon!